mtlynch/mtlynch.io/_posts/2018-08-11-resurrecting-3.md

 I checked the Coveralls dashboard eager to see my code coverage stats, and...

-{% include image.html file="no-coverage-data-1.png" alt="Screenshot of Coveralls showing no results" fig_caption="Coveralls shows no code coverage information" max_width="699px" img_link=true class="img-border" %}
+{% include image.html file="no-coverage-data-1.png" alt="Screenshot of Coveralls showing no results" fig_caption="Coveralls shows no code coverage information" max_width="697px" img_link=true class="img-border" %}

 Nothing.

-# Making Coveralls play with Docker
+# Where did my code coverage go?

 I had used Coveralls without issue on other projects, so I didn't understand why this didn't work.
 It was just a simple Python project.